davefowler/superchess/README.md

 # Super Chess

-A variant of chess with special rules and moves designed by Dave Fowler and Wade Schwartz during high school study hall.
+A variant of chess with special rules and moves designed by [Dave Fowler](https://thingsilearned.com/about) and Wade Schwartz during high school study hall.
 Implementation coded with assistance from Aider and Claude Sonnet.

 ## Special Rules & Amendments

 ### Amendment #1: Modified Setup

-The setup uses 3 corner squares on each side instead of the traditional back rows:
+Superchess uses the exact same peices as chess but instead of the traditional back rows setup the pieces are instead pulled to the corners.
+Each player's queen is on a bottom corner on her color.
+The king is in the other bottom corner on the opposite color.
+The rest of the pieces are pulled to the corners as well as shown.
+Here is one side of a player's setup:

 ```
                                        Rest of Board